danbsmith/INGRESS-XMP-COLORS/README.md

 The circuit board is designed in KiCAD.

-Please stay within the bounds of the license when using these files.
+Please stay within the bounds of the license (found in LICENSE.txt) when using these files.

 Feel free to contact me at the address in CONTRIB.txt, but include a relevant subject line so I know it is about this repository.